ocornut/imgui/README.md

 <b>How do you use Dear ImGui on a platform that may not have a mouse or keyboard?</b>

 I recommend using [Synergy](http://synergy-project.org) ([sources](https://github.com/symless/synergy)).
 In particular, the _src/micro/uSynergy.c_ file contains a small client that you can use on any platform to connect to your host PC.
 You can seamlessly use your PC input devices from a video game console or a tablet.
-Dear ImGui allows to increase the hit box of widgets (via the _TouchPadding_ setting) to accommodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse to allow optimising for screen real-estate.
+Dear ImGui allows to increase the hit box of widgets (via the _style.TouchPadding_ setting) to accommodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse to allow optimising for screen real-estate.
+You can also checkout the beta [navigation branch](https://github.com/ocornut/imgui/tree/navigation) which provides support for using Dear ImGui with a game controller.

 <b>Can you create elaborate/serious tools with Dear ImGui?</b>

 Yes.
-I have written data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
+People have written game editors, data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).

 Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might requires you to readjust some habits before you can realize its full potential.
-Many programmers have unfortunately been taught by their environment to make unnecessarily complicated things.
 Dear ImGui is about making things that are simple, efficient and powerful.

 <b>Is Dear ImGui fast?</b>